Methods Expertise Centre

 When we start out with scholars’ needs and means to grasp social life, a typology of methods emerges naturally.
 First of all, social scientists want to know about the variety of social behavior in daily life, and study it unobtrusively with a minimum of disturbances on their part.
 To this end there is a portfolio of field methods, of which ethnography readily jumps to mind.
 Research on mirror neurons and the biological foundations of empathy shows that ethnography is less subjective than its critics believed, and can yield testable and fairly accurate knowledge, just like other scientific methods can.
-Moreover, it can be used for those billions of people who can not be reached through survey methods or the Internet.
-It can be enhanced through video recordings, and can sometimes be complemented with the analysis of written documents.
+Moreover, it can be used for those people who can not be reached through survey methods or the Internet.
+It can be enhanced through video recordings, and complemented by the analysis of written documents.
 As the Internet has become an important source of data, which are amenable to automated mining and content analysis.
 When large numbers of people are studied, either online or offline, and one is interested in systematic comparisons or in magnitudes of certain effects, survey methods are often used as well as statistical models.
 Geographic methods, in turn, show the spatial distributions of social behavior and its artifacts.
 Finally, social badges or phones can provide longitudinal geographic and social data in one stroke.
 All these field methods of data collection and interpretation are at the core of our interests.

 The AISSR has developed a procedure for the ethical review of research plans.
 The aim is for you to devote time and effort to thinking through and making explicit how your research plans will lead to good research, not only in a methodological sense but also in another sense, call it social, ethical, aesthetic or something else.

 One might be easily tempted to choose one method above others, and within the limited time frame of a single project this might be a sensible choice.
 But bear in mind that drawing boundaries between methods, such as qualitative versus quantitative, has proven to be hopelessly counter-productive.
-The Lab will cultivate bridges, not boundaries.
+The Methods Expertise Center cultivates bridges, not boundaries.